IBM/MAX-Spatial-Transformer-Network/README.md

-# IBM Code Model Asset Exchange: </br> Spatial Transformer Network
+# IBM Code Model Asset Exchange: Spatial Transformer

 This repository contains code to train and score a Spatial Transformer Network on the [IBM Watson Machine Learning](https://www.ibm.com/cloud/machine-learning), from the IBM Code Model Asset Exchange.